memgraph/docs/products/ha_memgraph/v0.15.0/how_to_guides/query-ha-memgraph-programmatically.md

 ### Supported Languages

-If users wish to query HA Memgraph programmatically, they can do so using the [Bolt protocol](https://boltprotocol.org).
+If users wish to query HA Memgraph programmatically, they can do so using the [Bolt protocol](https://boltprotocol.org) proxy server.
 Bolt was designed for efficient communication with graph databases and Memgraph supports [Version 1](https://boltprotocol.org/v1) of the protocol.
 Bolt protocol drivers for some popular programming languages are listed below: